-Read on as we tell you how nasal saline drops work, how to make it at home, and the correct way to administer nasal saline drops to a baby.
+Read on as we tell you more about how nasal saline drops work, how you can make them at home, and the correct way to administer them to a baby.

 How Do Nasal Saline Drops Work?